d89don/taiko-mono/packages/protocol/docs/actors_privileges_deployments.md

 ### 3.1 Deployment Scripts

-- Deployment scripts are visible in the `packages/protocol/scripts` folder, encompassing both deployment and upgrade scripts for easy reference and replication.
+- Deployment scripts are located in the `packages/protocol/scripts` folder, encompassing both deployment and upgrade scripts for easy reference and replication.

 ### 3.2 Transparent Upgradeability